If you’re facing a probation violation charge, it’s imperative that you contact an experienced Minnesota criminal defense attorney right away.

 - Not to use, own, or possess a firearm

 Unfortunately, it is not uncommon for individual on probation in Minnesota to violate the terms of their probation.
 Some of the most common probation violations include:

 - Failure to appear for a court date

 - Failure to pay restitution or a fine when you have the ability

 - Failure to report to your probation officer

 - Failing an alcohol or drug test

 - Traveling out of state without informing your probation officer

 If you are suspected of any probation violation, your probation officer or a police officer may arrest you and take you to court.
-Alternatively, a judge can issue a Minnesota arrest warrant if, for example, you failed to appear for a court date or report to your probation officer.
+Alternatively, a judge can issue a Minnesota arrest warrant if you failed to appear for court or report to your probation officer.